Instructions For Activating imp Development Kit

 impCentral organizes devices and code as follows:

 Development devices are assigned to Development Device Groups and, once assigned, will download and run any code deployed to that Device Group.
 Each Development Device Group has a code editor — changing the code and clicking the editor’s Build and Force Restart button will automatically cause all of the group’s devices to restart and receive the new software.

 Find your account name in the impCentral navigation bar, then click on the Account menu beneath it and select your personal account.
 This will display the selected account’s Products.
 Click Create New Product.
 The Create Product panel will now appear for you to give your first Product a name and to name its first Development Device Group too.
 Enter the two names then click Create.

 impCentral takes you straight to the code editor, which you’ll use to develop application code.
 To test that code, you need hardware, such as your imp kit.
 For the kit to run the code you work on in the Device Group, it needs to be ‘assigned’ to that Device Group.
 Look in the log pane at the bottom of the window and you’ll see an Assign devices button:

 Click this and a panel will appear which allows you to select one or more of the development devices linked to your Electric Imp account and assign them to the current Device Group:

 Find your imp kit by name or device ID, select it and click Assign.
 It will now be added to the Development Device Group.

 Electric Imp application firmware comprises two parts.
 The first, the device code, runs on the imp kit itself.
 The second runs within the Electric Imp impCloud and is called the device’s agent.
-Each device has its own, unique agent, so if you have ten imp kits assigned to models, there will be ten agents running in the cloud, all using the model’s agent code.
+Each device has its own, unique agent, so if you have ten imp kits assigned to Device Groups, there will be ten agents running in the cloud, all using the application’s agent code.
 Each device has a one-to-one relationship with its agent.